Clinical Psychology Unit

 We receive a high number of applications to the programme each year.
 Not all applicants who meet the minimum criteria will be successful in gaining an interview.
 In relation to our updated entry criteria, you may find that whilst you have previously been successful in being offered an interview, this may not be the case this time.
 For a more detailed account of our entry criteria, please download our short-listing criteria from our website.

-*We use performance in the undergraduate degree as our main academic entry criteria.
+*We use performance in the undergraduate degree as one of our main academic entry criteria.
 A good undergraduate degree reflects a robust performance across a broad range of modules and examination processes.
 The undergraduate degree also provides the greatest equality of access to programmes of study for all students at the tertiary level of education.
+However, we do consider any mitigating circumstances regards undergraduate degree qualifications and as a programme are exploring options regarding contextual admissions, and may adapt our entry requirements for 2021 to reflect this.
+As mentioned please therefore check our Programme webpages for updates.

 We do not consider applicants currently studying psychology as undergraduates.

-The short-listing criteria have been updated for 2018.
-The criteria are available to download on our Programme web pages.
-Please review these for further details.
+The short-listing criteria have been updated for 2021.
+Please download our short-listing criteria from our website and review them for further details.

 Applications are rated by members of the selection committee according to a set of criteria covering academic, clinical, research, and interpersonal skills and experience.
-The criteria are based on the trainee job description and person specification which, along with our short-listing criteria, are available on our website.
+The criteria are based on the trainee job description and person specification.
 We review the academic and experience references as part of our short-listing process; please take care to choose referees who can adequately comment on your academic and clinical readiness for training.

 All applications are rated against our criteria.
 We normally interview up to 64 applicants.
-Applicants who apply under the "two tick" system and who meet the minimum criteria (a score of 9 or above by each short-lister) on our short-listing criteria will be offered an interview.
+Applicants who apply under the Disability Confident system and who meet the minimum criteria (a score of 9 or above from each short-lister) on our short-listing criteria will be offered an interview (see Disability Confident section above for more information).

 All other applications are ranked and those with the highest number of points on our short-listing criteria are invited for interview.
-Applications which meet the minimum criteria (a score of 9 or above on our short-listing criteria from each short-lister) will form a list for a reserve interview place.
-We offer up to 25 reserve interview places.
+We will form a reserve interview list of up to 25 candidates.
+If any alterations are made to this process these will be made clear on our programme webpages.

 Applications which are incomplete, ie lack the relevant references or degree transcripts, will not be entered into our short-listing process.
 It is your responsibility to provide the Clearing House with all the relevant information to support your application.